 4. For each topic section, the next step is to identify the major elements of that topic section that Peter talks about to develop this part of his message.
-Which verse references did you decide upon for the next topic section break and what title did you give to this section?
+Which verse references did you decide upon for the first section after the introduction in the table above and what title did you give to this section?